 Oral fibrosarcomas (FSA) are malignant, infiltrating, mesenchymal tumors.
 They are locally invasive but rarely metastasize to regional lymph nodes or the lungs (this happens in less than 30% of cases).

-Despite the benign histologic appearance of these tumors at times, they tend to grow rapidly and can invade bone.
-Rapid recurrence is common, with up to 57% coming back after removal.
+Despite the benign histologic appearance of these tumors (they look benign under a microscope), at times, they tend to grow rapidly and can invade bone.
+Rapid recurrence is common, with up to 57% returning after removal.

 Epulides or Odontogenic Tumors